Kionashi/civitatis-application/README.txt

 :::Features:::

-This project is a SPA so no reload is needed.
+1.-This project is a SPA so no reload is needed.
-By filling the main form with the attendance date and the amount of people you wanna bring (attendance number) you can filter all activities available in that date ordered by popilarity
+2.-By filling the main form with the attendance date and the amount of people you wanna bring (attendance number) you can filter all activities available in that date ordered by popilarity
-Clicking in the "Book in" button you can buy an entrance to that activity, if successful, there will be a success message, if something is invalid, it will display an error message.
+3.-Clicking in the "Book in" button you can buy an entrance to that activity, if successful, there will be a success message, if something is invalid, it will display an error message.
-Clicking on an activity name will show a detail view with extra information.
+4.-Clicking on an activity name will show a detail view with extra information.
-When booking in an activity, it's popularity will increase by the attendance number provided and the list will be automatically updated to consider the change in popularity.
+5.-When booking in an activity, it's popularity will increase by the attendance number provided and the list will be automatically updated to consider the change in popularity.
-The activities table in the Database is filled with random data by using factories, so every time you run the seed, 5 random activities will be created.
+6.-The activities table in the database is filled with random data by using factories, so every time you run the seed, 5 random activities will be created.